T30G10v4/d-d-compendium/README.md

 In the future, I can add some JavaScript to reuse some tools and components, who knows when..

 Thank you for reading this (and sorry for my bad English XD)!

+## DISCLAIMER
+I'm a fan of D&D and I don't intend to commit copyright infringement against anyone.
+All the trademarks are property of their respective owners